 Next, we built a linear mixed-effects model to explore the effect of A. petiolata treatment on volumetric soil moisture content across the measurement period.
 This model included A. petiolata treatment (ambient levels, weeded) and day of year (continuous) as fixed effects, with an added interaction term between A. petiolata treatment and day of year.
 Plot was included as a random intercept term.

 Finally, we built a series of species-specific linear mixed-effects models to explore the effect of A. petiolata treatment and measurement period on leaf physiological traits of Trillium spp. and M. racemosum.
 Species were not concatenated into a single linear mixed-effect model for each trait because we did not seek to understand interspecies variability in measured traits.
 All models included A. petiolata treatment (ambient, weeded) and measurement period (open, closed tree canopy) as fixed effects, as well as an interaction term between A. petiolata treatment and measurement period.
-Plot was included as a random intercept term.We constructed separate models with this independent variable structure for each species for the following dependent variables: Anet, gsw, stomatal limitation, Vcmax25, Jmax25, Jmax25:Vcmax25, and SPAD.
+Plot was included as a random intercept term.
+Plant individual was also included as a random intercept term to account for repeated measures.
+Individuals were only included in analyses if gas exchange measurements were collected during both measurement periods.
+We constructed separate models with this independent variable structure for each species for the following dependent variables: Anet, gsw, stomatal limitation, Vcmax25, Jmax25, Jmax25:Vcmax25, and SPAD.
 Models for Anet, gsw, Vcmax25, and Jmax25 in Trillium spp. were fitted using dependent variables that were natural-log transformed to normalize model residuals, while models for stomatal limitation, SPAD, and Jmax25 in M. racemosum were fitted using dependent variables that were natural-log transformed to normalize model residuals (Shapiro-Wilk: p>0.05 in all cases).